kirillzh/LinkedJobs/README.md

 LinkedJobs
 ==========
-Waiting for getting Vetted API Access from LinkedIn
+Waiting for Vetted API Access from LinkedIn...